PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-highlight-lab.md

 ---
-title: Highlight Bullets
+title: Highlight Bullets Lab
 category: documentation
 date: 2014-03-31 13:45:00
-bookmark: highlight
+bookmark: highlight-lab
 ---

-**Highlight Bullets** can be used to easily emphasise individual bullet points or segments of text on a slide, allowing points to stand out in turn as you present them.
+**Highlight Bullets Lab** can be used to easily emphasise individual bullet points or segments of text on a slide, allowing points to stand out in turn as you present them.
 This can be done in three different ways: **Highlight Points**, **Highlight Background**, and **Highlight Text**,

 ###Highlight Points
 **Highlight Points** can be used when a more subtle approach is desired, and adjusts only the color of each bullet point.